Introducing the Loser Bracket

 “Rule 1 : High seed players will play against lowest seed players.”

 Here’s a view of a winner/single bracket, and how players are seeded.
-Top seeds will meet lowest as possible seeded opponents.
+Top seeds will meet the lowest seeded opponents.

-“Rule 2 : Opponents who already played each other should meet again at the latest stages of the tournament.”
+“Rule 2 : Opponents who already played each other should meet again at the latest possible ”

-Here’s how the theorical Loser Bracket looks like : focus on the second row, aka the second Loser Bracket round.
+Here’s what the theorical Loser Bracket looks like (focus on the second column, the second Loser Bracket round):

 As you can see, Rule 2 also evens the seeds differences, as opposed to the Winner’s Bracket rules.
 The delta value goes from 3 to 5 (8-11, 5-10, 7-12, 6-9).